Fasting After Bariatric Surgery: The Pros and ConsFebruary 5, 2018

 This type of fasting may have more of a beneficial impact because it still would allow weight loss surgery patients to get in three meals per day and to gain their water intake.
 Also, the ‘fast’ is limited to food only so that water intake would continue into the late evening, it is just the food that would be limited to the 8-10-hour window.

 From a psychological perspective, this may help people who are chronically night snackers or night eaters in terms of giving them control on overnight eating and start them on a behavioral pattern of restricting food intake in the evening hours to keep them on track.

 2. Weekly Fasting Using the 5/2 Method

-This method suggests that you eat normally for five days and then restrict your caloric intake to 500 calories per day on two days of the week.
-Bariatric post-ops are typically getting anywhere from 800-1400 calories on a normal day, so reducing it to 500 calories for two days per week may not seem so bad.
+This method suggests that you normally eat for five days and then restrict your caloric intake to 500 calories per day on two days of the week.
+Bariatric post-ops are typically getting anywhere from 800-1400 calories on an average day, so reducing it to 500 calories for two days per week may not seem so bad.

 However, again looking at it from a psychological perspective, there could be some feelings of deprivation.
-Also, because weight loss surgery puts people in a state of a nutritional deficit this may also impact the type of nutrition a person is getting and this would definitely not be recommended for a new post-op.
+Also, because weight loss surgery puts people in a state of a nutritional deficit, this may impact the type of nutrition a person is getting, and this would not be recommended for a new post-op.

 3. Protein Fasts

 Protein fasts are most likely what we call in the bariatric community “pouch resets” because the focus is on the protein.
 Protein fasts and pouch resets are very popular for those who struggle with a long-term stall, regain, or if they feel they have ‘stretched’ their pouch.
 However, these are a short-term fix for a long-term problem which is overeating, grazing, emotional eating, binge eating, and/or out of control eating.

 Protein fasts can help people get back on track in the short-term; however, they have the potential for causing people to use them.